 Old conveyor belts, rubber boarding and pallets are all great ways to absorb ambient vibration and keep your electric motors safe.
 Avoid storing your electric motor on the production floor if possible.
 You can also lock the motor shaft to help prevent vibration-related damage.

 Temperature is significant when it comes to electric motors — you’ll want to keep them within 10-20 degrees Fahrenheit above room temperature to prevent condensation.
 You can extend the longevity of electric motors by keeping them somewhere dry, so ensure your temperature control methods don’t create a humid space.
+Effective ways to control the temperature include:

 Keeping records of your electric motors in storage is one of the most beneficial steps you can take.
 You can use ID cards to track the date and time they went into storage, along with other specific details of the electric motor itself.